 Water, Water Everywhere Down the Sink and into the Dishwasher?

 When your kitchen sink drains into your dishwasher, you’ve got a problem, not the least of which is an overflow leak from the dishwasher and/or water backing up onto the sink, which can also overflow.
 Besides having to mop out, the bigger issue is you’ve got a potential health hazard.
 Dirty sudsy water filled with bacteria is nothing you want to leave standing in your sink or dishwasher.
-Sink water flowing into a dishwasher cannot only cause bad smells in your kitchen, more seriously it is a health hazard, so this needs to be addressed as soon as it becomes apparent.
+Dishwasher drain problems and sink water flowing into a dishwasher cannot only cause bad smells in your kitchen, more seriously it is a health hazard, so this needs to be addressed as soon as it becomes apparent.

 The reason this can happen is because the water source for the sink and the dishwasher are the same—any issue with that main line can cause a backup.
 Sometimes a little cleaning and preventative maintenance can go a long way to avoiding this.
 Sometimes you’ll need to call a plumber.